-Once you have an accurate picture of all your federal student loans, the next step is to understand how much of a loan payment can you afford.
+Once you have an accurate picture of all your federal student loans, the next step is understanding how much of a loan payment can you afford.
 The standard loan repayment schedule for federal loans is 120 equal monthly payments.
 This schedule includes a fixed interest rate to repay the original balance of the loan in full.
 This applies to each loan if you have more than one.
-If, after you do the calculations, you decide you are okay with this schedule, there is nothing more you need to do besides making your payments consistently and on time.
+If, after you do the calculations, you decide you are okay with this schedule, there is nothing more you need to do besides making payments consistently and on time.

 Additionally, you can make extra payments if you wish to pay the loan faster, without fear of changing the terms of the standard repayment schedule.
 On the other hand, if you know you can’t afford the monthly payment under the repayment schedule, you should consider one of the other federal repayment plans.

 Federal student loan repayment options

 The Government has eight different repayment plans for student loans, not including the Public Student Loan Forgiveness plan which has special requirements.
 Yes, you read that right – eight different plans!
 If that’s not confusing enough, not all student loans qualify for every repayment plan.
 So, you need to read the details of each repayment plan carefully.

 Out of the eight plans, the Standard, Graduated, and Extended repayment plans are not income-based.
 Instead, they have fixed repayment terms ranging from 10 years (Standard and Graduated) to 25 years (Extended).
 For example, the Graduated repayment plan begins with small monthly repayments.
 Then, it increases every two years in increments designed to stay on track for the 10-year repayment term.
 But remember, none of these repayment programs qualify for the Public Service Loan Forgiveness Program.